 This parameter enforces the use of data encryption between the source system and the target on which it is set.
 It prevents Import from accepting incoming data unless data encryption is enabled in the Export process.
 It must be enabled if SP_XPT_ENABLE_AES is enabled.

 To configure SharePlex for AES encryption, see the SharePlex Administration Guide.

-Range of valid values: 0 or 1 (enabled) Takes effect: when Import is restarted
+Takes effect: when Import is restarted